Damon Buxton

-Damon Buxton is an American fingerstyle acoustic guitarist and composer.
+Damon Buxton is an American guitarist and composer.
 His primary instrument is the six-string classical guitar.
 He uses silent spaces, open tunings, natural reverb, and double picking.
 His compositions draw on musical traditions of fingerstyle, classical, new age, and jazz.
 Buxton is a self-taught musician who began playing the guitar at age 21 and developed his trademark fingerpicking style.
 He currently lives in the Pittsburgh Pennsylvania area with his wife and two cats.

 Early life and education

 Buxton was born in 1958 in La Mesa California.
 His father was a businessman who negotiated the manufacture of aircraft components in Naples, Italy, and played the Hammond organ and accordion.
 His mother was a homemaker and church singer.
 The two provided a musical foundation and example of music as underpinning to a satisfying life.
 A 1969 family trip to Italy cemented an interest in the classical arts with a global perspective.
 Buxton attended Cornish College of the Arts in Seattle, graduating with a Bachelor of Fine Arts degree.
 In 2004, his work for the Fred Hutchinson Cancer Research Center was recognized with a Sappi Ideas That Matter award.